 11. Swamp Trail

-This is a great, short, kid-friendly hike.
+This is a great short kid-friendly hike.
 The trail marks the adventures of Zoe, a woodland critter, as she meets other creatures along her journey searching for the mythical Swamp Monster.
 This hike will engage your children's imaginations.

 One awesome place to visit is the Barn Yard at Farrel McWhirter Park in Redmond.
-The park is free and open 365 days a year and it full of bunnies, ponies, goats, and many other curious creatures.
+The park is free and open 365 days a year, and it is full of bunnies, ponies, goats, and many other curious creatures.
 If your kids love animals, this is a great place to take them.

 Quiet and secluded, Kelsey Creek Farm is a fantastic place to take the kids for free on a sunny Sunday afternoon.
-The farm is home to a variety of ponies, pigs, rabbits and much more, which your kids will love almost as much as the playground.
+The farm is home to a variety of ponies, pigs, rabbits, and much more, which your kids will love almost as much as the playground.
 Entry is free and there are picnic tables, so make sure to pack a lunch!

 If we missed any fun and budget-friendly Seattle activities, or if you want to comment on a particular place, we highly encourage you to do so in our comment section!